salesforcecli/mcp/README.md

 - `sf-delete-org` - (NON-GA) Delete a locally-authorized Salesforce scratch org or sandbox.
 - `sf-org-open` - (NON-GA) Open an org in a browser.

-**NOTE:** The tools marked NON-GA are not yet generally available, specify the `--allow-non-ga-tools` argument to use them.
+**NOTE:** The tools marked NON-GA are not yet generally available, specify the `--allow-non-ga-tools` flag to use them.

 #### Data Toolset